MA in Speech-Language Pathology

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

-SLHS 6201 | Clinical Practicum in Speech–Language Pathology (taken for five semesters for 1 credit each semester) | |
+SLHS 6201 | Clinical Practicum in Speech–Language Pathology (taken for a total of 5 credits by enrolling for 1 credit in five separate semesters) | |

 SLHS 6205 | Professional and Clinical Issues in Speech and Hearing | |